AADACL2

-Arylacetamide Deacetylase Like 2, also known as AADACL2, is a protein which in humans is encoded by the AADACL2 gene.
+Arylacetamide deacetylase like 2 is a protein which in humans is encoded by the AADACL2 gene.

 Gene

 The AADACL2 gene consists of 27413 nucleotides with an mRNA of approximately 5060 base pairs.
 There are five exons found in the AADACL2 gene.
 AADACL2 is found to function in catalytic activity, hydrolase activity, and found to enable carboxylic ester hydrolase activity.

 mRNA

 The chromosomal band location of AADACL2 is 3q25.1 and is located on the plus strand of the DNA.

 Protein

 AADACL2 in humans is 401 amino acids long. with a predicted molecular weight of 46 kDa.
 The isoelectric point of AADACL2 is 7.2.
 The AADACL2 protein contains two domains, Abhydrolase_3, that spans nearly the entire protein.
 Along with an intermediate domain which is Involved in the stabilization of the negatively charged intermediate by the formation of the oxyanion hole.
 Both of which are found to be conserved amongst orthologs.

 2D structure of AADACL2.
 Domains and post-translational modifications are labeled within each of its corresponding boundaries.
 Red indicates phosphorylation sites, blue indicates SUMOylation sites, and yellow indicates ubiquitination sites.